pavelkus/darkmatter_and_pint/README.rst

 More information
 ----------------

-If you wish to find:

-* a brief summary of the relevant theory,

-* used data (.par and .tim files),

-* pulsar timing Colab projects (online Jupiter notebooks provided by Google), you can go to `this Google disk <https://drive.google.com/drive/folders/1magzC6W0NgJsdsqvJf_niXF6-djLiOOW?usp=share_link/>`_.

 More about PINT can be found `here <https://nanograv-pint.readthedocs.io/en/latest/ />`_ and in the folder "PINT_MoreInfo" (there, particularly PINT's authors and licence).